bloominstituteoftechnology/Sprint-Challenge--Django-I/README.md

 - A link to your Djorg project repo
 - A link to your live site, if you were able to deploy
 - A `DeploymentExperiences.md` file where you write summarizing how the process went for you, what went well and what was tricky, and how far you got
-- A `SoftwareDesign.md` file where you write about:
-    - Your favorite software design pattern you learned this week, why, and a situation you think it'd be useful
-    - A software design anti-pattern that you've run into, what happened, and what you did to fix the situation

-For both writing portions, this is meant to practice your skills at *professional* writing - in the tech world, that means writing things clearly, concisely, in a way to get the information across efficiently to an audience that may be pretty busy (most people only skim most emails).
-Suggested length ~1-2 paragraphs for each topic, and bullet lists can be extremely effective.
+For the writing portion, this is meant to practice your skills at *professional* writing - in the tech world, that means writing things clearly, concisely, in a way to get the information across efficiently to an audience that may be pretty busy (most people only skim most emails).
+Suggested length ~1-2 paragraphs, and bullet lists can be extremely effective.

 Note for bash users: if you ever get in a place where your terminal isn't printing out newlines properly and is not echoing your keypresses, hit `CTRL-C`